vinaykumar983/elitmus-game/README.md

 In first level the player has to put the coins in the treasure box

 Second level defines the softskill "different ways to approach the problem" of the player

+In second level player has to catch thief based on some clues.

+Third level is a memory game which test the soft skill way of observing things.